Mohegan Sun Poker Room Review

 The Mohegan Sun casino is a large full-service casino with a variety of gaming, entertainment, and dining options.
 The Connecticut WNBA team plays its home games here in the summer and top comedy and music acts visit on a weekly basis.
 There are many great dining choices at Mohegan.
 Jasper White’s Summer Shack, however, is our favorite.
 The clam chowder, fried shrimp plate, and fried chicken are all very good.
 Oh, and there is a Ben & Jerry’s on-site as well.

-Unlike some casino poker rooms dropped amidst the hustle and bustle of slot machines and table games, the Mohegan Sun room has it’s own space.
-One enters through glass doors into a room with high ceilings and reasonably spaced tables.
-The decor is professional and pleasant, giving the entire room a nice look and feel.
-The chairs are comfortable and the tables generously sized.
+Unlike some casino poker rooms dropped amidst the hustle and bustle of slot machines and table games, the Mohegan Sun poker room has its own space.
+One enters through glass doors into a room with high ceilings and well-spaced tables.
+To the left lies a bar with video poker built-in.
+And right in the front of the room sits an area with automatic baccarat and roulette machines.

-I have played both cash and tournaments at Mohegan, and have consistently found the dealers to be professional and skilled.
-They rarely make errors or seem uncertain, and the card shufflers move the action along briskly.
-On weekends there are often many cash tables running with a variety of limit and no-limit games.
-Mohegan Sun draws a pretty wide span of player skill: one ATM machine at the table re-bought a stack of $100 five times during my 3 hours there with no apparent limits to the hands he would play.
+Mohegan Sun draws a pretty wide variety of player skill.
+One ATM machine at a cash table I played re-bought a stack of $100 five times during my three hours playing.
+There was no apparent limit to the hands he would play.
 There were also a couple of very skilled players who extracted maximum value from their made hands, rarely showing down poorly.
 Tournament players likewise range from novice to skilled grinders.